Valentin Thurn

-Valentin Thurn (born 1963, Stuttgart, Germany) is a German film maker, writer and director.
+Valentin Thurn (born 1963, Stuttgart, Germany) is a German documentary filmmaker, journalist, author and producer.
 He created the 2010 documentary Taste the Waste.
 He is also the co-founder of the International Federation of Environmental Journalists.

+His work focuses on food systems, agriculture, sustainability and environmental issues.
+Through documentaries shown in cinemas and on public broadcasters, he has contributed to public debate on food waste, global food security and sustainable food production.

 Early life

 Valentin Thurn was born in 1963 in Stuttgart, Germany.

+He studied geography, ethnology and politics in Frankfurt, Cologne and Aix-en-Provence, graduating with a degree in geography.
+In 1985/1986, he also completed training as an editor at the German School of Journalism in Munich.